TheArtificial/theartificial.nl/source/blog/2017/06-12-giving-up.html.md

 ---

 Hiring is a process, and finding the right fit for The Artificial isn't always easy.
 Our application process alone, which looks for listening and writing skills, weeds out 98% of applicants.
 Still, we've had a few bad hires, so we'll continue iterating on our process to make sure we have the strongest team possible.

----

-_Due to a Lawyer's threatening email, this is a toned down version of the original article entitled "Knowing When to Give up".
-If you'd like to read the personal story behind these three hiring commandments, please send a tweet to [@shannonethomas](https://twitter.com/shannonethomas), and I'll direct you there._